Gherman Pântea: 1945 prosecution

 During January 1944, as the Eastern Front moved closer to Romania, Alexianu's bureaucracy was replaced with a defensive military structure, headed by General Gheorghe Potopeanu.
 Pântea considered his own position redundant, and asked to be recalled, but Antonescu ordered him to continue with his mandate.
 He was still at his post when Potopeanu relinquished his command to the Germans, and protested as Potopeanu handed over to the Nazis all property that Romania had confiscated from Soviet citizens.
 Enmity between the two Romanian administrators was on the rise.
 According to one account, Potopeanu still remembered that Pântea had tried to sell him a grossly overpriced used car.

 During March, Pântea was himself forced to relinquish City Hall property, assigning it to the Germans.
 After farewell ceremonies at the university and in the factories, he and his wife Lucia left to join the retreating Romanian troops.
 The Pânteas were in Bucharest during King Michael's Coup (August 23, 1944), with which Romania effectively changed sides in the war by toppling Antonescu.
 Their house on Argentina Street was damaged in the subsequent Nazi air raid, and the family moved with politician Petre Ghiață, in Colentina.
 On August 24, Gheorghe Potopeanu, who had emerged as Finance Minister, demanded Pântea's arrest as a potential turncoat; and since the political transition found Pântea included on the transitional regime's list of enemies, it was also assumed that he was one of Antonescu's war criminals.

-The post-Antonescu government of Constantin Sănătescu proceeded to include him Pântea a revised list of war criminals, even though its Soviet partners still did not describe him as such.
+The post-Antonescu government of Constantin Sănătescu proceeded to include Pântea a revised list of war criminals, even though its Soviet partners still did not describe him as such.
 When the Red Army entered Bucharest in September, it arrested Potopeanu at his Ministry desk.
 Meanwhile, Pântea decided to obey the new legislation, and handed down to the state all items of property he had taken on as Mayor.
 By January 1945, when the Sănătescu list was published, Pântea turned fugitive: for a while, he lived in Craiova, where his brother Constantin resided; later, he was in Sibiu, living under the assumed name of Lozont (or Lozony) Cernescu.

 Like Antonescu and Potopeanu, Pântea faced trial in front of the newly created People's Tribunal.
 In the end, he was acquitted, since Yelena Rudenko and Tolbukhin informed the Romanian state about Pântea's honorable conduct, and since the Allied Commission recommended his release.
 Pântea was arrested on several other occasions, but, singularly among Romanians prosecuted for war crimes, he was acquitted each time.
 Although his rivals in the Transnistrian administration were by then destroying evidence of his more positive role in the affairs of state, Pântea preserved certified copies as a precautionary measure.